Wolshebnik/sort-import-vs-code-extension/README.md

 - 🚀 **Smart Sorting:** Imports are grouped by type and sorted by length
 - 💬 **Comment Preservation:** Comments within import blocks are preserved in their original order
 - 🔧 **Interface Sorting:** Interface properties are sorted by length within the interface body
+- ⚡ **Function Extraction:** Functions and constants are extracted from import blocks and placed after
 - ⚙️ **Configurable:** Ability to change maximum line length and path aliases
 - ⌨️ **Keyboard Shortcuts:** Ctrl+Alt+O (Windows/Linux) or Cmd+Alt+O (macOS)
 - 📝 **Context Menu:** Command available in editor context menu